amirrezaask/Preditor/README.md

-# Core Editor
+# 4ed Editor
+### Less noise, More code
-dead simple text editor written in Golang and using Raylib for rendering
+Simple text editor implemented in Golang using Raylib.

 ## Features So far

 - reading/writing files